COHS Bridge Program

-Students must apply to the Bearkat Bridge Program.
-Admission to the Bearkat Bridge Program involves a competitive selection process.
-Applicants to the Bearkat Bridge Program must meet the following criteria to be considered for acceptance:
+Students must apply to the Bridge Program.
+Admission to the Bridge Program involves a competitive selection process.
+Applicants to the Bridge Program must meet the following criteria to be considered for acceptance:

 - ≥60 completed credit hours, or junior/senior standing

-- Majoring in a program from one of the four departments in the College of Health Sciences: Kinesiology, School of Nursing, Family and Consumer Sciences, or Population Health
+- Majoring in a program from one of the four departments in the College of Health Sciences: Kinesiology, School of Nursing, Human Sciences, or Public Health

 - Hold a minimum of a 3.0 GPA cumulative

-To apply to the COHS Bearkat Bridge Program, students must provide the below information through Scholarship4Kats (COHS Bearkat Bridge Program).
-All completed applications must be submitted by May 1, 2022.
+To apply to the COHS Bridge Program, students must provide the below information through Scholarship4Kats (COHS Bridge Program).
+The priority deadline is November 1st, 2022.
+All completed applications must be submitted by February 1, 2023.

 - A letter of recommendation from an SHSU faculty/staff member

 - Please provide your primary phone number.

 Please provide a response, in 300 words or less, to each of the following prompts:

 - Describe your family and educational background.